Brancott Estate: History of Montana Wines

-Montana was founded by Ivan and Amanda Yukich (Jukić), Croatian immigrants who planted their first vines in 1934, in Titirangi, situated in the Waitākere Ranges west of Auckland.
+Montana was founded by Ivan and Amanda Yukich (Jukić), Croatian immigrants who planted their first vines in 1934, Titirangi (Scenic Drive, Titirangi), situated in the Waitākere Ranges west of Auckland.
 The first wine was sold in 1944, and by 1960 10 ha of vineyards were planted.
-Ivan's sons, Mate and Frank, had become involved, and they set up the company Montana Wines in 1961.
+Two of Ivan's son's, Mate and Frank, had become involved, and they set up the company Montana Wines in 1961.
 By the end of the 1960s, the company had expanded further, planting vines on land south of Auckland.
 In 1973, the company expanded into Gisborne and Marlborough and exported its first wines in 1980.

 Montana was listed on the New Zealand Stock Exchange, initially as 'Corporate Investments Limited', and then as Montana Wines.
 It was the main sponsor of the Montana New Zealand Book Awards from 1994 to 2009.

 In 2000, Montana successfully purchased Corbans Wines, New Zealand's second largest producer at the time, to control 60% of domestic wine sales and a large majority of the country's wine exports.
 Montana was then itself taken over by the British firm Allied Domecq in 2001 after eventually outbidding Lion Nathan, and four years later Allied Domecq was bought by Pernod Ricard in 2005.

 In 2010, Pernod Ricard sold off several of its brands, including Lindauer and Corbans Wines, to a partnership formed between Lion and Indevin, another large New Zealand wine operator.